dylan0356/supabase-on-do/README.md

 [Supabase](https://supabase.com/) is a backend-as-a-service platform built around the Postgres database, and is an Open Source alternative to Firebase.
 It can reduce time to market by providing a ready to use backend that includes a database with real time capabilities, authentication, object storage and edge functions.
 You can use Supabase as a service via their [managed offerings](https://supabase.com/pricing) or self-host it on your own server or on a cloud provider.

+**Note: I have simply updated the script to align with the new digital ocean API changes in this fork**

 ## Running Supabase on DigitalOcean

 We will self-host Supabase by deploying the following architecture.